Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 Does Sprite write in my brand’s voice or a generic AI tone?

 Your voice.
-Before generating a single piece, Sprite’s Voice Modeling reads your actual published content to learn your register, vocabulary, and sentence rhythms.
+Before generating a single piece, Sprite’s Voice Modelling reads your actual published content to learn your register, vocabulary, and sentence rhythms.
 Brand Reflection then evaluates every piece against that model before it goes live.
 The system is working from evidence of what you sound like, not a tone slider or a text field description.
 The difference shows across a body of work.
-Over hundreds of published pieces, it is the difference between a content library that builds trust and one that quietly erodes it.
+Over hundreds of published pieces, it is what separates a content library that builds trust from one that quietly erodes it.

 How does Sprite handle internal linking?